Your Car Policy Won't Cover This

 | Jockey wheel and coupling | No | Varies by insurer |

-Car policy extensions typically carry a sub-limit of $1,000 to $2,500 for trailer cover and only apply while the trailer is hitched to the tow vehicle.
-Once detached, coverage stops.
-Standalone trailer insurance removes these limitations, sets the sum insured to the trailer's full replacement value, and covers the trailer on its own terms.
+Car policy extensions typically carry a low sub-limit for trailer cover and often only apply while the trailer is hitched to the tow vehicle.
+Unhitch it, and coverage usually stops.
+Dedicated trailer cover, where available, may remove these limitations and set the sum insured closer to the trailer's real value.
+Terms vary by insurer and trailer type, so talk to a broker about your specific situation.

-Some comprehensive car policies include a towing extension that provides limited protection for a trailer while it is attached to the insured vehicle.
-This is not the same as standalone trailer insurance.
+Some comprehensive car policies include a towing extension that gives limited protection for a trailer while it is attached to the insured vehicle.
+That is not the same as dedicated trailer cover.
+Knowing the difference helps you see where the gaps sit.

 Car policy towing extension

 A towing extension is an add-on or built-in benefit on your comprehensive car insurance.
-Check the product disclosure statement (PDS) carefully.
-It provides limited cover for a trailer while it is physically connected to the towing vehicle, and the policy wording usually defines strict conditions.
+Read the product disclosure statement (PDS) carefully.
+Cover only applies while the trailer is physically connected to the towing vehicle, and the policy wording sets strict conditions around what counts.

 Limitations